nvhieu1978/plutus-pioneer-program/docs/week2.rst

       ...
       import           Text.Printf         (printf)

-Then, we write the Validator.
-It is a Haskell function that takes three arguments, all of type *Data*.
+Then, we write the validator.
+Ultimately, the validator will be a script, living on the blockchain in Plutus Core, which is a lower-level language based on the lambda calculus.
+But, we don't have to write Plutus Core.
+We can write Haskell and we will see later how we convert that Haskell into Plutus Core script.

+So, we write a Haskell function that represents our validator.
+As we know, a validator is a script that takes three pieces of input - the datum, the redeemer and the context, respectively, which, at the lowest level are represented by the ``Data`` data type.

 .. code:: haskell